eduardokota/eduardokota.github.io/README.md

 + Web books are better than epub or pdf.

+[Coffeescript](http://coffeescript.org/) syntax evolved from [Python](https://www.python.org/).
 [Python](https://www.python.org/) is favorite of West academy because excellent science libraries.
 Unpopular in Asia because have poor support for asian languages.
-[Coffeescript](http://coffeescript.org/) evolved from [Python](https://www.python.org/).